lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 cd tutorials/car_detection_tutorial/step_4
 ```

 3. The first step is to configure the build environment for the OpenCV toolkit by sourcing the "setupvars.sh" script.

 ```bash
 source  /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-4. Now we need to create a directory to build the tutorial in and change to it.
+4. Now, create a directory to build the tutorial in and change to it.

 ```bash
 mkdir build
 cd build
 ```

 5. The last thing we need to do before compiling is to configure the build settings and build the executable.
 We do this by running CMake to set the build target and file locations.
-Then we run Make to build the executable.
+Then run Make to build the executable.

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release ../
 make
 ```

 ## Run

-1. Before running, be sure to source the helper script that will make it easier to use environment variables instead of long names to the models:
+1. Before running, be sure to source the helper script.
+That will make it easier to use environment variables instead of long names to the models:

 ```bash
 source ../../scripts/setupenv.sh
 ```

 2. First, let us see how it works on a single image file using default synchronous mode.